How to Get 100% Reliable WordPress Backups: Complete Guide

 How to backup WordPress without FTP access?

-To backup your WordPress site without FTP access, use BlogVault, a dedicated WordPress backup plugin.
+To backup your WordPress site without FTP access, use a WordPress backup plugin.
 BlogVault is one of the only backup plugins that doesn’t require FTP access to backup your website.

 Alternatively, you can opt for a web host backup.
 Because the backup is stored on the same server as your website, you will not need FTP access.